-SPARROW ELECTRICAL AND CONSTRUCTION SERVICES TERMS OF TRADE
+SPARROW ELECTRICAL AND REFRIGERATION TERMS OF TRADE

 1.1 These Terms of Trade (“Terms”), and no terms and conditions of the Customer, will apply to any order for and any supply of Goods or Services by the Supplier to the Customer.